 It was later purchased in 1929 by the wife of Richard S. Reynolds, of the R.S.
 Reynolds Metal Company fame.
-The Reynolds reportedly invented their famous cigarettes foil wrap on the grounds of the estate, with the carriage house being turned into a laboratory where the R.J.
+The Reynolds reportedly invented their famous cigarette foil wrap on the grounds of the estate, with the carriage house being turned into a laboratory where the R.J.
 Reynolds Tobacco wrap was invented.

-According to Wikipedia, after Reynolds’ tenure, the former Woolworth estate was turned into the Grace Downs Academy, a business school for young ladies — which started a new chapter in the property’s history, as it became known as Glamour Manor due to many beautiful women that walked its halls.
+According to Wikipedia, after Reynolds’ tenure, the former Woolworth Estate was turned into the Grace Downs Academy, a business school for young ladies — which started a new chapter in the property’s history, as it became known as Glamour Manor due to many beautiful women that walked its halls.

 In 1978, Martin T. Carey swooped in to purchase the property, and his family owned it up until the recent sale.